dschledermann/json/README.md

 See the test suite for more examples.

+If you need something else, then make a class where you implement the KeyConverterInterface and make it an Attribute.

 ## Using the "Choice"

-In many cases you can expect multiple variant on an API reply or AMQP queue.
+In many cases you can expect multiple variants on an API reply or AMQP queue.
 Fortunately this packages also gives a convenient way to handle that.
-This package has the AbstractChoice that will make it easier for you to define an umbrella for all the types you expected to receive.
+This package has the VariantChoiceTrait that will make it easier for you to define an umbrella for all the types you expected to receive.

 The assumption is that you only have one toplevel key,